qloudable/qloudable-help/create-demo-lab-help.md

 ### Tenancy OCID

 Enter the tenant OCID of the cloud account.
-For help understanding what this ID is and how to retrieve it, please this [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) help article on  Oracle's website.
+For help understanding what this ID is and how to retrieve it, read [this help article](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) on Oracle's website.

 ![tenancy ocid](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-lca_tenancy-ocid.gif)

 ### User OCID

 Enter the user OCID of the cloud account.
-For help understanding what this ID is and how to retrieve it, please this [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) help article on  Oracle's website.
+For help understanding what this ID is and how to retrieve it, read [this help article](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) on Oracle's website.

 ![user ocid](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-lca_user-ocid.gif)

 ### Compartment OCID

 Enter the compartment OCID of the cloud account.
-For help understanding what this ID is and how to retrieve it, please this [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) help article on  Oracle's website.
+For help understanding what this ID is and how to retrieve it, read [this help article](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) on Oracle's website.

 ![compartment ocid](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-lca_compartment-ocid.gif)

 ### Fingerprint

 Enter the cloud account "fingerprint" here.
-For help understanding what this value is and how to retrieve it, please this [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) help article on  Oracle's website.
+For help understanding what this value is and how to retrieve it, read [this help article](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) on Oracle's website.

 ![fingerprint](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-lca_fingerprint.gif)

 ### Private Key Path

 Enter the file path that leads to your account's private key here.
-For help understanding what this key is and how to retrieve it, please this [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) help article on  Oracle's website.
+For help understanding what this key is and how to retrieve it, read [this help article](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How) on Oracle's website.

 ![private key](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-lca_private-key.gif)